AmpereComputing/NVP-Management-Tool/README.md

 The Static NVP partitions (NVPS) are signed as part of platform secure boot, and modifying them at runtime may prevent the system from rebooting correctly.

-Users must do the following steps before using nvparm tool on Mt.Mitchell.
+Users must do the following steps before using nvparm tool on Mt.Mitchell/Mt.Jefferson.
-Set the GPIOs correctly to access the right SPI-NOR/EEPROM via the MUX.
+Set the GPIOs correctly to access the right SPI-NOR via the MUX.

 Select the MUX: